About Our Roller Conveyor Systems & Equipment

 Q. How do I know what roller diameter to choose for gravity conveyors?

 A. A typical 1 3/8” diameter roller has a capacity of 120 lbs. per roller.
 A 1.9” diameter roller will have an approximate capacity of 250 lbs. per roller.
-With rollers set on 3” centers, there are 4 rollers per foot, so the 1 3/8” rollers would typically carry 480 lbs. per foot.
-The 1.9” roller would handle approximately 1,040 lbs. per foot.
-This capacity rating can also vary based on how the section is supported.
+With rollers set on 3” roller centers, there are 4 rollers per foot, so the 1 3/8” rollers would typically carry 480 lbs. per foot.
+The 1.9” roller is a heavy duty roller that handles approximately 1,040 lbs. per foot.
+The capacity rating can also vary based on how the section is supported.

-Q. Do I want a power belt or live roller power conveyor?
+Q. Do I want a power belt conveyor or a live roller power conveyor?